kwea123/nsff_pl/README.md

 The main modifications are the followings:

 1.  **Remove the blending weight in static NeRF.
 I adopt the addition strategy in [NeRF-W](https://github.com/kwea123/nerf_pl/tree/nerfw).**
+2.  **Remove disocclusion head.
+I use warped dynamic weights as an indicator of whether occlusion occurs.** At the beginning of training, this indicator acts reliably as shown below:.
+As training goes, the disocclusion tends to get close to 1, i.e. occlusion does not exist even in warping.
+In my opinion, this means the empty space learns to "move a little" to avoid the space occupied by dynamic objects.
-2.  **Compose static dynamic also in image warping.**
+3.  **Compose static dynamic also in image warping.**

 Implementation details are in [models/rendering.py](models/rendering.py).

-These modifications empirically produces better result on the `kid-running` scene, as shown below:
+The implementation is verified on several sequences, and produces visually plausible results.
+Qualitatively, these modifications produces better result on the `kid-running` scene compared to the original repo.

 ### Full reconstruction